“Did you see how she’s feeding her baby?”

 2. You’re angry.
 When you’re a mom, you can’t get mad at the kids in the same way you get mad at adults.
 I have an out-of-body experience when my 1 year old takes his entire breakfast and launches it off his high-chair.
 I hear myself saying calmly “Bennie, no throwing food.
 Food is to eat.” when inside my head I’m screaming “Are you fucking KIDDING ME?!
 I would give anything to actually eat a hot breakfast and you are throwing it on the FLOOR?!”
 But mothers can’t say that.
 So we yell at each other instead.

 3. You’re jealous.
 You know that mom who wears the tassel bikini to the pool?
 The one we all whisper about, because her fake boobs barely fit in the little triangles (Who the hell wears little triangles when they’re swimming with a screaming 2 year old anyway?)
 And she obviously had a bikini wax.
 Who has time for that?
-Although I must admit, I considered subjecting myself to the searing pain of having hot wax put on my lady parts, just so that I could have 20 minutes of uninterrupted time to lie down.
+Although I must admit, I considered subjecting myself to the searing pain of having hot wax put on my lady parts just so I could have 20 minutes of uninterrupted time to lie down.
 Why are we so judgmental and snarky about each other’s bodies?
 Well ladies, it’s because we’re jealous.
 Your fake boobs are perkier than mine.
 I wish I could rock a triangle bikini.
 We hate each other for being someone else’s version of perfect, when the truth is that we hate ourselves for not being Pinterest-ing enough.